 The use of this method may not be permitted under existing Treasury Regulations.
-Accordingly, counsel is unable to opine on the validity of this method of allocating income and deductions between unitholders.
+Accordingly, the IRS may challenge the validity of this method of allocating income and deductions between unitholders.
 If this method is not allowed under the Treasury Regulations, or only applies to transfers of less than all of the unitholder's interest, our taxable income or losses might be reallocated among the unitholders.
-We are authorized to revise our method of allocation between unitholders to conform to a method permitted under future Treasury Regulations.
+We are authorized to revise our method of allocation between unitholders, as well as among unitholders whose interests vary during a taxable year, to conform to a method permitted under future Treasury Regulations.